telescopeѲptics.net ▪▪▪▪ CONTENTS

 8.4.2.
 Two-mirror tilted component telescopes

 By replacing the flat in a Herschelian with a toroid, in the same configuration, or with a second curved mirror directing light back toward primary, needed mirror separation can be reduced roughly two two three times, for a similar level of correction.
 Field asymmetry is also reduced.
-Best known systems of this type of tilted component telescopes (TCT) are the variants of Yolo and Schiefspiegler.
+Best known systems of this type of tilted component telescopes (TCT) are the variants Schiefspiegler and Yolo.

 Aberrations of a tilted-mirror system are a sum of the aberrations at each mirror.
 The principles of aberration compensation can be outlined using the basic two-mirror arrangement.
 Here, aberrations at the primary are simply off-axis aberrations for the field angle equal to a mirror tilt angle τ1, typically ~3°, and possibly residual spherical aberration to compensate for that induced by the secondary (not needed in traditional TCT arrangements, due to mild surface curvatures).